PMGH/evil-martians-chat/README.md

 * Overmind
 https://github.com/DarthSim/overmind

-   Hivemind is a lightweight alternative: https://github.com/DarthSim/hivemind
+   Note: Hivemind is a lightweight alternative: https://github.com/DarthSim/hivemind

-## Getting started:
+### Run:

 *Ensure you have the Prerequisites above.*